Key features of Connexall that contribute to industry leadership

 Virtual call points that allow an action or notification to be triggered by manual intervention [+] and subsequently acknowledged to the requestor (e.g., Notification to central supply or blood bank by the circulating nurse that products or services are required in a particular OR).

-IF-THEN-ELSE decision engine built in [+] that allows correlation of disparate information and sources of information to create an alarm condition (e.g., IF false risk = 5, AND bed configuration ≠ three rails up, brakes on, bed at lowest height, THEN alert the primary care giver).
+IF-THEN-ELSE decision engine built in [+] that allows correlation of disparate information and sources of information to create an alarm condition (e.g., IF fall risk = 5, AND bed configuration ≠ three rails up, brakes on, bed at lowest height, THEN alert the primary care giver).

 Ability to script complex alarm/notification algorithms [+] without requiring revisions to core Connexall code.